 - Add seasonings per jar.
 Divide beef among jars.
 Divide veggies among jars.
 Pour hot meat juices, then hot water into hot jars, leaving 1-inch head space.
 Remove bubbles with plastic knife and wipe jar rim carefully with hot wipe before sealing.
 Cover and seal, place in pressure canner (with 3 quarts simmering water), exhaust steam 10 minutes, process in pints 1 hour and 15 minutes at 10# up to 1000’ elevation.
 Let pressure drop of own accord (about 30 minutes), open canner, remove jars to clean towel and let cool and seal, setting apart to allow air to circulate.
 Remove rings and wash jars carefully.

 - Quarts need to be processed 1 hour 30 minutes at 10# pressure up to 1000' elevation.

-EQUIPMENT: Half sheet pan, stock pot or Dutch oven, chopping board, pressure canner, 13 x 9" pan with paper towel for jar filling, jars, lids and rings, funnel, lid magnet, jar lifter, plastic knife, small saucepan for lids, 4 quart measure for water, clean towels.
+EQUIPMENT: Half sheet pan, stock pot or Dutch oven, chopping board, pressure canner, 13 x 9" pan with paper towel for jar filling, jars, lids and rings, funnel, lid magnet, jar lifter, plastic knife, 4 quart measure for water, clean towels.

 ABOUT: 3 medium potatoes, 8 small carrots and 3-4 stalks celery and 1 large onion.
 Keep chunks of meat and veggies fairly large to prevent overcooking (for 8 pint jars)